 Pericardial Mesothelioma Symptoms

-Problems in breathing is one of the most common symptoms
+- Problems in breathing are one of the most common symptoms

-As in case of other mesothelioma types, here too sudden weight loss may take place.
+- As in the case of other mesothelioma types, here too sudden weight loss may take place.

-The other two forms that are very rare and their symptoms are not very well established.
+The other two forms are very rare and their symptoms are not very well established.

 How to Diagnose Mesothelioma at an Early Stage?